 Established vendors usually charge fair prices, though kratom sourced from ethical, fair trade, or organic farms will likely cost more due to increased expenses.

-More important than reputation, though, is certification from the American Kratom Association.
+However, certification from the American Kratom Association is more important than reputation.
 Reliable kratom vendors are certified or at least carry products tested by a third party.

 The companies that charge the least tend to have really poor-quality products.
 Often they’re even contaminated, contain virtually no active alkaloids, or are straight-up scams, to begin with.

-The best balance is to find a vendor that’s AKA-certified, has a decent reputation but doesn’t charge an arm and a leg because of “branding.”
+The best balance is to find a vendor that’s AKA-certified and has a decent reputation but doesn’t charge an arm and a leg because of “branding.”